Skip to main content

 Wading Pools

-• Children who wear diapers can only go in the wading pool if they are wearing swim diapers intended for water play.
+• Children who wear diapers must wear swim diapers intended for water play.

-• You cannot use wading pools when there is an outbreak of illness.
+• You cannot use wading pools when there is an outbreak of illness in your facility.

 Sensory Play